Highlyhotgames/fast_txtgen/README.md

-# Installation Script for LLaMa 4bit 128g on WSL
+# Installation Script for LLaMa 4bit 128g on WSL - AMD Graphics Cards

 This is an installation script - that uses bitsandbytes from TimDettmers, text-generation-webui from oobabooga and GPTQ-for-LLaMa from qwopqowp200 - for LLaMa on your Windows machine using WSL (Windows Subsystem for Linux).
-Although with some tweaks you may get this to work properly on another hardware or on multi-GPU setups, this tutorial is specifically designed to work with Nvidia graphics cards - and I only cover a Single-GPU configuration.
+Although with some tweaks you may get this to work properly on another hardware or on multi-GPU setups, this installation script is specifically designed to work with AMD graphics cards - and I only cover a Single-GPU configuration.
-I'll be using my RTX2060 with 6GB to load Llama model 7B with 4-bit quantization, but you can try this tutorial with other models that fit your Nvidia hardware.

 ----------------------------------------------------------------------------------